SumantaJ/weather-lookup-app/README.md

 5) application.resources file of test is being used to separate out test properties.
 I have used H2 In Memory DB for doing integration testing of the endpoint.
 Api key in is also being used in test for the same purpose.

-### Thoughts On CI/CD Multi Environment Deployment
+### Thoughts On CI/CD Multi Environment Deployment:

 **Components:**
  - Jenkins / Circle CI